-- When creating the Data Engine service, the installer sets the account as a "log on as" account. - When creating the Storage Engine service, the installer sets the account as a "log on as" account (only if the storage path is on a network drive).
-Otherwise the "log on as" account is set as Local System by default. - The installer adds the "Logon as a service" right for the account in the UC Analytics server.
+- · When creating the Data Engine service, the installer sets the account as a "log on as" account. - When creating the Storage Engine service, the installer sets the account as a "log on as" account (only if the storage path is on a network drive).
+Otherwise the "log on as" account is set as Local System by default. - The installer adds the "Log on as a service" and "Log on as a batch job" rights for the account in the UC Analytics server.